Skip to content

 Entry

-French Polynesia’s own regime — visa-free 90 days for US/UK/EU; NOT a Schengen rule
+French Polynesia’s own regime — visa-free 90 days for US/UK/EU/CA/AU/NZ; not Schengen

 Time zone